“after all, he seems to have a lot to say about what can’t be said.” Bertrand Russell.

 Here, in Ludwig Wittgenstein, are the tell-tale signs of schizophrenia, a condition of constant and oppressive self consciousness, with a frightening confusion of ideas and reality.
 A loss of one’s sense of self connection, a disorder of self reference, like the paradoxes of logic that so obsessed him.
 Is my thinking about myself, also my self?

 “Sometimes my ideas come so quickly that I feel as if my pen was being guided.”

 Mental illness and genius aren’t the same thing.

 “He has penetrated deep into mystical ways of thought and feeling, but I think (though he wouldn’t agree) that what he likes best in mysticism is its power to make him stop thinking.”
 Bertrand Russell.

 In his time, there was no treatment.
-He tried, with philosophy, to think his way out of thinking too much.
+He was trying, with philosophy, to think his way out of thinking too much.
+He didn’t succeed.